 Months of entry

-This general route focuses on the biological aspects of disease processes.
-Graduates will gain up-to-date, relevant and applied experience of biomedical science, acquire broad knowledge of the subject base and acquire skills for practice at Higher Specialist Level.
+his general route focuses on the biological aspects of disease processes.
+Graduates will gain up-to-date, relevant and applied experience of biomedical science, develop broad knowledge of the subject base and acquire skills for practice at Higher Specialist Level.
+We collaborate extensively with hospitals in the Greater Manchester area and can offer opportunities for research projects in clinically relevant areas.
+The completion of a research project enables the graduate to understand the process and communication of scientific enquiry.

 We collaborate extensively with hospitals in the Greater Manchester area and can offer opportunities for research projects in clinically relevant areas.